dogweather/forkful/content/en/vba/strings/capitalizing-a-string.md

   \ converting the first character of each word in a string to uppercase while ensuring\u2026"
 lastmod: '2024-03-13T22:44:59.919339-06:00'
 model: gpt-4-0125-preview
-summary: "Capitalizing a string in Visual Basic for Applications (VBA) involves converting\
-  \ the first character of each word in a string to uppercase while ensuring\u2026"
+summary: Capitalizing a string in Visual Basic for Applications (VBA) involves converting the first character of each word in a string to uppercase while ensuring the rest are in lowercase.
 title: Capitalizing a string
 weight: 2
 ---